a-lurker/a-lurker.github.io/docs/quick-start-guide.md

 You can optimise the json decoding, if needed.
 Refer to [json parser](openluup-and-json.md).

 ## Other popular libraries
-Some plugins, such as the UPnP Event Proxy, require an xml parser.
+Some plugins, such as the `UPnP Event Proxy`, require a xml parser.
 Use the [lxp expat library](https://lunarmodules.github.io/luaexpat/index.html):
 ```bash
 sudo apt install lua-expat
 ```